UncleCShark/Cmaketopia/Docs/CommandLine.md

 ![Simple flowchart](../assets/ProgrammerFlowChart.png)
 We need the three basic tools :hammer::hammer::hammer: to build C++ applications.
 These are the compiler:hammer:, the linker:hammer:, and the librarian:hammer:. **Remember these are command line tools.** Again a [**toolchain**](https://en.wikipedia.org/wiki/Toolchain) is a set of these programs and additional tools.
 The compiler transforms C++ source code files and produces [object file](https://en.wikipedia.org/wiki/Object_file).
 The librarian create a static library from a set of object files.
 The linker takes object files and libraries and resolves their symbolic references to generate an executable (application) or a dynamic/shared library.
 The object files and static libraries are only needed during building an application.
-An executable may depend on dynamic/shared libraries thus they are essential during the execution of app and have to exist in running environment.
-What is more one shared library may rely on another shared one or more.
+An executable may depend on dynamic/shared libraries thus they are essential during the execution of app and have to be accessible when the application is running.
+What is more one shared library may rely on other shared ones.
 It's time for our first **Hello**:hand: example.
-A source code for hello application is below
+A source code for hello application is below.

 ```c++
 #include <iostream>